pH-7/youtube-to-medium-blog-posts-automation/readme.md

 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your changes.

 ## ⚖️ License

 **YouTube to Medium Automation** script is generously distributed under the *[MIT License](https://opensource.org/licenses/MIT)* 🎉 Enjoy!

 ## ⚠️ Disclaimer

-Please keep in mind that this **Videos to Posts Converter** project is for educational purposes only.
-Ensure you comply with YouTube's terms of service and Medium's API usage guidelines when using this script.
+Please keep in mind that this **Videos to (Medium) Posts Converter** project is for educational purposes only.
+Ensure you always comply with YouTube's terms of service and Medium's API usage guidelines and policy when using this script.

 <!-- GitHub's Markdown reference links -->
 [twitter-icon]: https://img.shields.io/badge/x-000000?style=for-the-badge&logo=x